 I ended up with a squeaking vagina.
-During sex, my boyfriend at the time came, pulled out, and then realized that the condom had sort of come off.
+During sex, my boyfriend at the time came, pulled out and then realised that the condom had sort of come off.
 There was some prodding around, and some miscommunication that led to me thinking he'd found the condom in the bed.
-I spent all day in severe discomfort with this weird sound inside my body—I thought I was imagining it.
+I spent all day in severe discomfort with this weird sound inside my body – I thought I was imagining it.
 Later that night, I described the sound to him over text and he was like, "You did find it, didn't you..."
 I said, "Find what?"
 And then it dawned on me.
 I rushed to the loo, fished it out, then started bleeding immediately.
 I was crying, and made him call NHS Direct.
 It turns out the condom bit had lodged up there and triggered my period.

 – Charlotte, 21

-THE GYNECOLOGIST TRIP
+THE GYNAECOLOGIST TRIP

 I hadn't seen my girlfriend at the time for a month.
 But I hadn't packed the boxes of condoms I'd bought, so when we finally got to her place, I checked my bag and saw that I didn't have any.
-Luckily there was one condom left from the last time we'd spent the night together—an old, super-thin kind.
+Luckily there was one condom left from the last time we'd spent the night together – an old, super-thin kind.
 We started fucking and while we were going at it, I felt something tickle my balls.
 As I pulled out to check, the condom had, like, disintegrated so I had to spend the rest of the night cleaning all the bits out of my girlfriend's lady parts.
-Also we didn't get all the pieces out, so we had to go to a gynecologist to peel them out.
+Also we didn't get all the pieces out, so we had to go to a gynaecologist to peel them out.
 A word of advice: put your condoms on properly because those air bubbles are a real threat.

 – Andrew, 28